 - Medicine: Check for fever-reducing medications.
 There are over-the-counter acetaminophen and ibuprofen developed specifically for children.
 Be sure to ask the pharmacist or call your pediatrician to confirm the medication as well as the correct dosage to give to your little one.

-Just a reminder from our home care agency in Dumfries, Virginia; make sure you call 911 if the child is showing these signs:
+Just a reminder from our home care agency in Stafford, Virginia; make sure you call 911 if the child is showing these signs: